1995parham/elievim/README.md

 plugin {'plugin github repo name'}
 ```

 what is `config` .
-This is a keyword of [packer.nvim](https://github.com/wbthomason/packer.nvim), you need to check the doc of packer to know how to use packer.
+This is a keyword of [packer.nvim](https://github.com/wbthomason/packer.nvim),
+you need to check the doc of packer to know how to use packer.
-If a plugin has many configs you can create other file in `modules/your-folder-name/config.lua` avoid
+If a plugin has many configs you can create other file in
+`modules/your-folder-name/config.lua` avoid
 making the
 plugins.lua file too long.
 Recommend lazyload plugins.
-Check the usage in `modules` , it will improve your neovim
+Check the usage in `modules`,
+it will improve your neovim
-start speed. `lazyload` is not magic, it just generate your config into some `autocmds` , you can check the
+start speed. `lazyload` is not magic, it just generate your config into some `autocmds`,
+you can check the
 `packer_compiled.lua` to check it.
-I don't like the default path config in packer it use `plugins` folder  So i set
+I don't like the default path config in
+packer it use `plugins` folder  So i set
-compiled file path to `~/.local/share/nvim/site/lua`, you can find compiled file in this path.
+compiled file path to `~/.local/share/nvim/site/lua`, you can find compiled
+file in this path.
 Use `:h autocmd`
 to know more about.
 When you edit the config and open neovim and it does not take effect.
 Please try
 `PackerCompile` to generate a new compile file with your new change.
-In my personal config i have a function that
-can auto compiled . when i edit the lua file that in this path `~/.config/nvim`.
-But it will make some noise so I didn't
-use it in cosynvim. when i have a newimplement I will update it to cosynvim core.

 ```lua